-Liquidation ans Bounce Back Loans.
+Liquidation and Bounce Back Loans.
 Can I liquidate my business if it has a Bounce Back Loan?

-However, closing the company using a Creditors Voluntary Liquidation requires your company to be insolvent.
-Therefore the company remains unable able to either pay its debt as and when due or liabilities greater than it’s assets.
+However, closing the company using Creditors Voluntary Liquidation requires your company to be insolvent.
+Therefore, the company remains unable to either pay its debt as and when due, or liabilities greater than its assets.

 Bounce Back Loans and Insolvency